 KeyDB is designed to be a very long running process in your server.
 For instance many configuration options can be modified without any kind of restart using the CONFIG SET command.

-Starting from KeyDB 2.2 it is even possible to switch from AOF to RDB snapshots persistence or the other way around without restarting KeyDB.
+It is even possible to switch from AOF to RDB snapshots persistence or the other way around without restarting KeyDB.
 Check the output of the

 CONFIG GET * command for more information.